itaru2622/bluesky-selfhost-env/README.md

  - simple:          all bluesky components runs on one host, by docker-compose.
  - less remapping:  simple rules as possible, among FQDN <=> reverse proxy <=> docker-container, for easy understanding and tunning.

-at current, working with code asof <strong>2024-03-06</strong> of bluesky-social.<br>
+at current, working with code asof <strong>2024-03-16</strong> of bluesky-social.<br>
 it may not work with latest codes.

 ## current status regarding self-hosting:

-with 'asof-2024-03-16' branch, just get started. work in progress with atproto/dev-env + social-app.<p>
+with 'asof-2024-03-16' branch, as described below, basic feature started working on self-hosting environment, but still needs some work for full capabilities.

+   -  ok: create user on pds (via bluesky API).
+   -  NG: create user on pds via bluesky API (stacked after submitting 'continue')
+   -  ok: sign-in via social-app (with multiple accounts)
+   -  ok: post articles on social-app
+   -  ok: vote 'like' to  article on social-app
+   -  ok: reply to article on social-app
+   -  ok: start following in others profile page on social-app
+   -  ok: receive notification in home,  when others marks 'like' or 'follow', on social-app.
+   -  ok: find posts in 'search' on social-app
+   -  NG: find users in 'search' on social-app  <- reason unknown yet.
+   -  NG: find feeds in 'search' on social-app  <- investigation not started
+   -  not tested: regarding moderation
+   -  ok: websocket working; tested with wss://test-wss.${DOMAIN}/ and ws://test-ws.${DOMAIN}/

 with 'asof-2024-01-06' branch, as described below, basic feature started working on self-hosting environment, but still needs some work for full capabilities.